quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part25_10.6.2_Wonders.md

 :p How do we express the data in terms of its principal components?
 ??x
-We form feature matrices \( F_1 \) and \( F_2 \), which keep the major principal component(s).
+We form feature matrices $F_1 $ and$F_2$, which keep the major principal component(s).
 Then, we multiply the transpose of these feature matrices by the transposed adjusted data matrix to get the transformed data.

 ```python
 # Forming feature matrices